About

 The Band:

-Marc Auble — resonator slide guitar, acoustic guitar, lead & harmony vocals, songwriting
+Marc Auble — guitar, resonator slide guitar, vocals, songwriting

-Miner Gleason — violin, mandolin, mandola, octave mandolin, lead & harmony vocals, songwriting
+Miner Gleason — fiddle, mandolin, mandola, guitar, harp, cello, vocals, occasional songwriting

-Michael Lowry — mandolin, acoustic guitar, fiddle, lead & harmony vocals, songwriting
+Michael Lowry — mandolin, mandola, guitar, fiddle, string bass, vocals, songwriting